the practical kitchen

 all the ingredients for kaiser rolls measured out and labeled.

-• Dried Minced Onion - Dried minced onion is a classic Kaiser roll topping, but you can also use poppy seeds, my simple everything bagel seasoning, or sesame seeds if you prefer!
+Kaiser Rolls are often topped with dried minced onion (that's what I use) but you can also use sesame seeds, poppy seeds, or even my simple everything bagel seasoning if you prefer!

-To make this Kaiser roll recipe, start by whisking together all of the dry ingredients (minus the dried minced onion) in the bowl of your stand mixer.
+To make this Kaiser roll recipe, start by whisking together all of the dry ingredients in the bowl of your stand mixer.
 Make a well in the center, then pour in the warm water and olive oil.
 Attach the dough hook to your stand mixer.
+First you will mix the dough, then you will knead it.

 the dough mixed into a rough ball around the dough hook in the mixer bowl.